Dr Munya Dimairo

 I am a Research Fellow in Medical Statistics working within the Sheffield Clinical Trials Research Unit (CTRU).

-My main interest is in the application of innovative and efficient statistical methods to evaluate therapeutic benefits and harms of new treatments, as well as facilitating uptake of these methods in practice.
+My main interest is in the application of innovative and efficient statistical methods to evaluate therapeutic benefits and harms of new treatments, as well as facilitating the uptake of these methods in practice.

 The aim is for patients to receive effective and safe treatments as quickly as possible and for the research community to avoid unnecessary use of resources when conducting clinical trials.